-While at the Art Institute, Saliga organized numerous exhibitions and catalogues focusing on 19th- and 20

-th-century architecture in America and Europe, including Fragments of Chicago’s Past
+While at the Art Institute, Saliga organized numerous exhibitions and catalogues focusing on 19th- and 20th-century architecture in America and Europe, including Fragments of Chicago’s Past

-; and Design for the Continuous Present: The Architecture of Bruce Goff, 1904–1982.
+; and Design for the Continuous Present: The Architecture of Bruce Goff, 1904–1982

 and many museum catalogues that she oversaw when she was a curator at the Museum of Contemporary Art in Chicago from 1977 to 1981.
-Currently, Saliga is researching the history of Japanese garden design in North America, and she has an avid interest in the history of industrial design.
+Currently, Saliga is researching the social and economic history of Chicago’s International Amphitheatre and a 19th-century photographer who specialized in portraits of prominent actors and Chicago society.